YoussefR90/YoussefR90/README.md

   <em><b>- Henry Ford</b></em>
   <br><br/>

-Hi, i'm [Youssef Rivas](https://github.com/YoussefR90), a passionate full stack web development student @ CODEUP and a tech enthusiastic from the United States. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm [Youssef Rivas](https://github.com/YoussefR90), a passionate full stack web development graduate and a tech enthusiastic from the United States. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+I work with Accenture as a data analyst working heavily within the Google cloud and Databricks platforms.

 i'm 30 years old, graduated with a Bachelor in Human Resources and Minor in Computer Science from [University of Houston], a Veteran of the USAf, Father of 3 beautiful daughters and a husband!